Enterprise Claims Management for Property & Casualty Carriers and TPAs

 What does pricing look like for a mid-size carrier?

-Regure pricing is per user per month.
-A carrier with 100-200 claims staff (adjusters, supervisors, SIU) would typically be on Professional tier at $150/user/month — including FNOL automation, smart assignment, approval workflows, and fraud detection.
+A carrier with 100-200 claims staff (adjusters, supervisors, SIU) would typically run the operations platform, priced on the modules in scope, the products you write and the configuration your operation needs rather than a per-seat list price — including FNOL automation, smart assignment, approval workflows, and fraud detection.
 See full pricing.

 How long does implementation take?